 Florence’s heavy rainfall and subsequent flooding throughout the Carolinas could have potentially damaged between 20,000 and 40,000 vehicles, according to estimates from Cox Automotive.

-However, the overall number of Florence-related vehicle losses is projected to be far lower when compared to other recent hurricanes, said David Paris Sr., an automotive analyst with J.D.
+However, the overall number of Florence-related vehicle losses is projected to be far lower when compared to other recent hurricanes, said David Paris, a senior automotive analyst with J.D.
 Power’s Valuation Services Division.